 The importance of having the right connection between your evenings and your mornings

 Precious children of God, I want to bless you this day!
 I am so happy about the opportunity to meet with you again on the pages of our „Daily Word for Spiritual Edification”.
 Today I want to continue to address you on the advice we found in the Book of Genesis.
-We saw there that when God was creating heaven and earth He analysed His actions and He looked at the results of each day.
-Before making the next step God checked the results of what He had already done.
-The words „and God saw that it was good” were repeated quite a bit in the Book of Genesis”.
+We saw there that when God was creating heaven and earth, He analyzed His actions and He looked at the results of each day.
+Before making the next step, God checked the results of what He had already done.
+The words „and God saw that it was good” were repeated quite a bit in the Book of Genesis.
 Yesterday we talked about the effective analysis of our lives and we established that we must first have a plan.
 It is very, very important.
 If you don’t have a plan of what you want to accomplish or who you want to become, then you have left things to themselves and as a result your precious life can be totally wasted.
 God does not want that to happen.
-Today I want to show you another important truth out of the Book of Genesis, chapter 1; and it is the importance of having the right connection between your evenings and your mornings.What does that mean?
+Today I want to show you another important truth from the Book of Genesis, chapter 1: the importance of having the right connection between your evenings and your mornings.What does that mean?
 Let’s look at some verses from the Scripture, and we will see an interesting picture of how God does things:

 «So the evening and the morning were the first day».
 (Genesis, 1:5) «So the evening and the morning were the second day».
 (Genesis, 1:8) «So the evening and the morning were the third day».
 (Genesis, 1:13) «So the evening and the morning were the fourth day».
 (Genesis, 1:19) «So the evening and the morning were the fifth day».
 (Genesis, 1:23)